You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 Attendance Allowance is paid at one of two weekly rates, depending on the amount of help you need:

-If you are terminally ill, you can get the higher rate under ‘special rules’.
-In this case, your doctor will need to confirm that you have a terminal illness and you are unlikely to live more than 6 months (they can do this using a DS1500 form, which they should keep at the surgery).
+If you are terminally ill and are unlikely to live more than 6 months, you can get the higher rate under ‘special rules’.
+In this case, your doctor will need to confirm that you have a terminal illness (they can do this using a DS1500 form, which they should keep at the surgery).

 There is no 6 month qualifying period for terminal illness.
 Under the special rules, someone else can apply on your behalf.
 Special rules claims are reviewed every 3 years.